On this page

 The Numbers That Matter

-Here's why ecommerce brands can't afford to ignore GEO, even if SEO is working.
+Here is why ecommerce brands cannot afford to ignore GEO, even if SEO is working.

-Ignoring GEO doesn't mean your traffic disappears tomorrow.
-It means you miss the fastest-growing, highest-converting discovery channel while competitors establish themselves as the brands AI trusts.
+Ignoring GEO does not mean your traffic disappears tomorrow.
+It means you miss the fastest-growing discovery channel while competitors establish themselves as the brands AI trusts.

 A Practical Framework: SEO + GEO

-For ecommerce, the right approach isn't SEO or GEO.
-It's both, with clear priorities.
+For ecommerce, the right approach is not SEO or GEO.
+It is both, with clear priorities.

 Keep doing (SEO)